 Instructions

-4. Generously and completely coat the pork with the spice mix and rub it in
+- Generously and completely coat the pork with the spice mix and rub it in every crack and crevice

-7. Place the pork butt in the center of the smoker and spritz with apple juice hourly until the internal temp reaches 165 degrees
+- Preheat your smoker until it stabilizes at 250 degrees, place the pork butt in the center of the smoker and leave undisturbed for 2 hours.
+Thereafter, spritz with apple juice hourly until the internal temp reaches 175 degrees

-10. Pull it apart with a set of bear claws or large forks and dispose of the bone
+- Remove the pork butt from the smoker, place in a disposable aluminum pan and shred it with a set of bear claws or large forks and dispose of the bone